-Vision UK is the independent partnership organisation which will work with other organisations in the eye health and sight loss sector for the benefit of blind and partially sighted people, their communities and the general population including those at risk of sight loss.
+Vision UK is the independent partnership organisation which works with organisations in the eye health and sight loss sector and beyond for the benefit of blind and partially sighted people, their communities and the general population including those at risk of sight loss.

 Our ambition is for the UK to be a nation where:

-People receive services which meet their specific needs, joined- up and good quality.
+- People receive services which are person centred, joined-up and good quality.